CT-Data-Haven/acs_presentation/index_gh.md

 -   Developed by Ezra Habel Glenn at MIT
 -   Very good user guide! <http://bit.ly/acshandbook>

+See the repo for this presentation at <https://github.com/CT-Data-Haven/acs_presentation>

 Goal & what we're working on
 ----------------------------